New cells detect disease and target treatment

 As society changes and the population ages, the standard therapy will be less successful as patients are more likely to have multiple health issues and thus be taking multiple medicines that can interact with each other.
 Older patients are also more likely to have chronic conditions that are ongoing over a long period (including cardiovascular disease and metabolic syndrome).

 Biopharmaceutical industry demand for more efficient production of biologic drugs

 Global spending on medicines is expected to grow to nearly $1.6 trillion by 2025, excluding spending on COVID-19 vaccines, according to the latest report* by IQVIA.
 Biologics represent the largest aggregate contributor to growth in the next five years.

 Biologic drugs (for example, monoclonal antibodies, mAbs) based on recombinant DNA technology have transformed the treatment of life-limiting diseases including cancer, haemophilia and rheumatoid arthritis.
 The recent explosive growth in the biologics sector is set to continue with applications in precision medicine and personalised healthcare, and new complex biologics in the drug discovery pipeline (for example, bispecific, trispecific, conjugates).
 The intrinsic complexity of these life-saving drugs is too challenging for chemical synthesis and requires use of living cells, most commonly Chinese hamster ovary (CHO) cells.
 However, forcing CHO cells to produce proteins outside of their natural repertoire is complex, requiring very significant trial and error experimentation.
 As a result, the bio-manufacturing process is time-consuming and expensive.
 The biopharmaceutical industry is therefore interested in new strategies and production platforms to reduce cost.

-The Rosser lab at the University of Edinburgh has a unique set of expertise in synthetic biology to design and engineer biologically based parts, new devices and systems, and to redesign existing, natural biological systems.
+The Rosser lab at the University of Edinburgh has a unique set of expertise in engineering biology to design and engineer biologically based parts, new devices and systems, and to redesign existing, natural biological systems.

-Professor Susan Rosser and her team are working as part of the UK Centre for Mammalian Synthetic Biology to pioneer the development of the underpinning tools and technologies needed to implement engineering principles and realise the full potential of synthetic biology in mammalian systems.
+Professor Susan Rosser and her team are working as part of the UK Centre for Mammalian Synthetic Biology to pioneer the development of the underpinning tools and technologies needed to implement engineering principles and realise the full potential of engineering biology in mammalian systems.